 Yes, the expert we interviewed is smart.
 And yes, there is research and facts behind the ideas presented here but more importantly, this is a real-life story that describes what really happened: a story that may just make you have one of those “aha” moments.

 If you’re struggling to find balance between working out and other responsibilities and commitments, we hope Annastiina Hintsa’s story about her workout burnout and lessons learned will help you pause and take a moment to reflect:

 Is there a way to reach my sports goals without sacrificing everything else?

 Annastiina Hintsa learned the hard way that success doesn’t always lead to well-being.
 In fact, in her case, it led to quite the opposite.

 Under the age of 30 she was working insane hours and traveling between three continents as a consultant, eating chocolate bars from the minibar for dinner and running marathons.

 She was rocking it, hustling at full speed, all fast and furious.
 Until she hit a wall – or the floor to be exact.
 She was rushing to a meeting, taxi waiting downstairs when her world suddenly went black.

-After blacking out, rolling down the stairs and hitting her head, Hintsa ended up in the hospital and was diagnosed with a severe burnout under the age of 30.
+After blacking out, rolling down the stairs, and hitting her head, Hintsa ended up in the hospital and was diagnosed with severe burnout under the age of 30.